-Discover the characteristics and potentialities of the supercomputers that make up the National Network for Advanced Computing (RNCA).
+Discover the characteristics and potential of the supercomputers that make up the National Advanced Computing Network (RNCA).

-The first supercomputer open to the scientific community was installed by the FCT's FCCN unit in 1988, followed by others, which we have identified here.
+The first supercomputer open to the scientific community was installed by the FCCN unit of the FCT, in 1988, followed by others, which we identify here.

 What are the national supercomputers?